ruyisdk/support-matrix/LicheePi4A/Deepin/README.md

 Choose whether you need the 16g version based on your ram size.

+If you are using a 8GB version LicheePi 4A , use the `light_lpi4a/u-boot-with-spl.bin`

+If you are using a 16GB version LicheePi 4A , use the `light_lpi4a_16g/u-boot-with-spl.bin`

 ### Flashing the Bootloader

 Extract the installation suite.